Productive Sectors Development Program (PSDP)

 (3) Micro (community/beneficiary level) – aimed at improving the capacity of women farmers, women-led and men-led cooperatives and MSMEs to create and sustain gender equitable job opportunities and adopt environmentally sustainable practices.

 The programme relates to Lebanon’s UN Strategic Framework’s (UNSF) Outcome 3.1 on assisting the Government of Lebanon in “strengthening Lebanon productive sectors of the economy to promote inclusive growth and local development, especially in most disadvantaged areas”.

 The programme is also aligned with national priorities and with the Government’s Vision to achieve “Growth, Stabilization and Employment” announced during the CEDRE Conference in April 2018, as well as with Lebanon’s Economic Vision published in January 2019 by the Ministry of Economy and Trade, which sets agriculture and industry (including agro-food) as priority sectors.

-- United Nations Entity for Gender Equality and the Empowerment of Women
+- UN Women: United Nations Entity for Gender Equality and the Empowerment of Women

 - EOC: Embassy of Canada